lichuan/askcoin/README.md

 yum install -y scons cmake3 gcc-c++ autoconf automake libtool
 ```

-Askcoin is open source now, so you can clone it and its submodules by executing the following command:
+Askcoin is open-source now, so you can clone it and its submodules by executing the following command:

 ```shell
 git clone https://github.com/lichuan/askcoin.git --recursive